-In British Columbia, the built environment, including buildings and transportation, is responsible for 55% of greenhouse gas emissions, making urban growth policy and building performance standards crucial to meeting the cities' aspirational energy and emissions goals and the provincial climate action timeline.
+In British Columbia, the built environment, including buildings and transportation, is responsible more than 42 percent of greenhouse gas emissions, making urban growth policy and building performance standards crucial to meeting the cities' aspirational energy and emissions goals and the provincial climate action timeline.
 Victoria’s size and growth rate make it a valuable test case for other middle-sized cities in B.C.

 The Elements Lab created a virtual “sandbox” approximation of the Hillside Quadra neighbourhood that replicates the land-use, population, housing stock, building ages, and current technology to run a series of what-if policy experiments.
 The researchers used the Community Energy and Greenhouse Gas Emissions Forecasting Tool developed by SFU’s Energy and Materials Research Group to project uptake of policy options.

 The experiments blended multiple projections for population growth, new construction, building replacements and building retrofits with Victoria’s policy options for land use and anticipated infill with “missing middle” dwellings.
 New transit and active transport options were derived from the City’s current and anticipated transportation policies.